 By the 1630s, a fourth element was added to the examination into sound quality, space design, and stage effects.
 Performance venues were examined in terms of a grouping of rooms, each mutually supporting the others.
 At first, “foyers” were added to opera houses, as a place for social interaction, flirting, and gambling, and soon a collection of spaces evolved.ix Often, these included:

 Some were in palaces, such as the larger and smaller Redoutensaal in the Vienna Hofburgx or the Munich Residenz.xi Stately homes began to be designed with entertainment rooms with circular movement patterns for social interaction, rather than the linear arrangements of Renaissance and High baroque interior design.xii Others were privately operated such as the Assembly Rooms in Bath.xiii The concept became particularly popular by 1700.
 In the early 18th century, nearly every German town had its Redoutensaal complex, English town its assembly rooms,xiv and Italian town its opera house/foyer complex.
 In France and the Low Countries, the “bosquet” (grove), or enclosed garden filled the same social function.

 In the late 19th century, large Symphony Halls in most US cites and state-sponsored opera houses in Europe became objects of civic and national pride.
 The multiplicity of function was not a focus.
 Opera, symphonic music, dance, the theater, and family ceremonies began to be housed in separate facilities, with less emphasis on social interaction.

 ConstellationCenter recovers this rich social and cultural environment.
-It features fours halls of varying size and capabilities with common support rooms.
+It features five halls of varying size and capabilities with common support rooms.
 Its collection of space is much like the assembly rooms and opera houses of former times, with the goal of facilitating the rich interchange and connective environment of these older models.